theory/semver/README.md

 This module subclasses [`version`] to create semantic versions, as defined by the [Semantic Versioning 2.0.0 Specification]
-The four salient points of the specification, for the purposes of version formatting, are:
+The salient points of the specification, for the purposes of version formatting, are:

-1. A normal version number MUST take the form X.Y.Z where X, Y, and Z are integers.
+1. A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
 X is the major version, Y is the minor version, and Z is the patch version.
-Each element MUST increase numerically by increments of one.
+Each element MUST increase numerically.
    For instance: `1.9.0 < 1.10.0 < 1.11.0`.

 2. A pre-release version MAY be denoted by appending a hyphen and a series